ujjwalguptaofficial/jsstore.docs/content/tutorial/get-started.md

 #### Installation

-JsStore can be installed using npm, cdn or scripts can be also download from jsstore github page.
+JsStore can be installed using npm, cdn or scripts can be also download from jsstore release.
+For more about installation check out the [installation](/tutorial/installation) page

-IndexedDb query can be executed inside web worker & JsStore preserve this functionality by providing way to execute query inside both web worker & without web worker.
-But it is highly recommended to use [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) because it runs scripts in background thread.
-So i am going to use web worker in this tutorial.
+IndexedDb query can be executed inside web worker & JsStore preserve this functionality by providing a seperate worker file.

+So query can be executed both way - inside web worker or without web worker.
+But it is strongly recommended to use [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) because it runs scripts in background thread.
+In this tutorial we will use web worker.

 Let's download the script from github.
 Go to this link - <a href="https://github.com/ujjwalguptaofficial/JsStore/releases/latest" target="_blank">jsstore release</a> & download files jsstore.js & jsstore.worker.js.